wp-plugins/responsive-progress-bar/readme.txt

 It works with major browsers, is configurable and only dependency is jQuery which is heavily used by WordPress themes.

-== Installation ==

-1. Download the latest version and extract it in the /wp-content/plugins/ directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.

-To disable the shortcode, deactivate the plugin in the 'Plugins' menu in WordPress.

 **Usage**

 Use the shortcode [rprogress] anywhere while editing your post or page.
 Below are some examples: